Billy Connolly? An artist now? Yep—and people are actually paying serious cash for his colorful, quirky prints.

 Let’s not forget the emotional layer here.
 Connolly is creating this work while battling a progressive disease.
 That bravery and vulnerability shows up in every line he draws.

-If you want art that tells a real story—and not just looks good—this stuff hits hard.
+If you want art that tells a real story—not just something that looks good—this stuff hits hard.

 What to Watch for in 2025 (and Beyond)